AN

 Architecture breakdown

-• - HTML cleaning, normalization, and tokenization pipeline
+• - 45,000 StackOverflow records processed through an HTML cleaning, normalization, and tokenization pipeline

-• - SGDClassifier for tag prediction and contextual query enhancement
+• - SGDClassifier with log-loss tuned for multi-label technical tag prediction

-• - Cosine similarity retrieval over transformed query vectors
+• - Cosine similarity retrieval over TF-IDF transformed query vectors for final ranking

 Tech stack explanation